corrode/corrode.github.io/content/blog/expressions/index.md

 Neat, right?
 You can cover a lot of ground in a few lines of code.

+Note, those `if`s are called match arm guards, and they are really full-fledged `if` expressions.
+You can put anything in there that you could put in a regular `if` statement!
+You can check the [language reference](https://doc.rust-lang.org/reference/expressions/match-expr.html).

 ## A Practical Refactoring Example